Share

 Caroline is also well known for her portraiture and landscape painting.
 She won the Portia Geach Memorial Award portraiture prize in 2020 (the same year she won the Evelyn Chapman award) and has been a finalist in many others including the Archibald and Darling portrait prizes.

 This interview took place at the mid-career survey show of Caroline’s work ‘Exquisite Cadaver’ at the University of Newcastle Gallery.
 Curated by Gillean Shaw, it was a collection of 40 stunning works spanning over 2 decades.
-The interview was also filmed and I’ll be posting a video, including footage from the exhibition and Caroline’s studio, on the TWP YouTube channel in the coming weeks.

 Feature photo: Phillip Antonio Lemos